openpracticelibrary/openpracticelibrary/content/practice/pair-programming.md

 * Increased quality of work as it is reviewed and improved simultaneously.
 * Building of trust between team members.

+So it is not for:

+* Teaching domain
+* Mentorship
+* Showing code
+* Getting confirmation
+* Finding bugs

 ## How to do it?

-* The team member behind the keyboard and mouse is the _driver_.
-The _driver_ is focused on performing the actual work.
+* The team member behind the keyboard and mouse is the *driver*.
+The *driver* is focused on performing the actual work.
-* The other team member is the _navigator_ or _observer._ The _navigator_ is focused on the strategic outcome of the work being performed.
+* The other team member is the *navigator* or *observer.* The *navigator* is focused on the strategic outcome of the work being performed.
-* The _navigator_ reviews the work being performed by the _driver_ as it is done.
+* The *navigator* reviews the work being performed by the *driver* as it is done.
-* While reviewing, the _navigator_ keeps in mind the end goal and ensures the current task is working towards it.
+* While reviewing, the *navigator* keeps in mind the end goal and ensures the current task is working towards it.
 * Switch the roles often, for example every 15 minutes, for the team members to experience the different aspects of the work.

 ## Further Information